MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpopupmenubar-class.md

 ### Parameters
  [in] *bRecalcLayout*
- `TRUE` to automatically recalculate the layout of the popup menu bar pane; otherwise, `FALSE`.
+ TRUE to automatically recalculate the layout of the popup menu bar pane; otherwise, FALSE.

 ### Remarks